YMA1979/aws-forum-demo-cloud-migration/README.md

         aws_secret_access_key = BLABLABLA
         aws_session_token = BLABLABLA
     ```
+**NOTE:** In order to use dynamic AS3 service discovery (using AWS tags), you need to request a new AWS user with programmatic access and use this one instead of your primary AWS account, which is protected with temporary session tokens.

 You will also need to copy setup.change.yml to setup.yml and adjust the file accordingly.
 Variables that are absolutely necessary are :
  - owner